Hamzeeyy/Titanic-Survival-Prediction/README.md

 ## Dataset

 The dataset used for this project is the famous Titanic dataset, which contains information about passengers such as their age, gender, class, and whether they survived or not.
-The dataset can be found [here](https://www.kaggle.com/c/titanic/data).
+The dataset can be found [here](https://www.kaggle.com/c/titanic/data) or file name tested.csv in a repositry.

 ## Methodology